Discover more from The Wealth Letters

-A window washer's letter to his two baby girls on his struggles of searching for wealth & contentment.
+A window washer's letter to his two baby girls on pursuing a life of wealth & contentment.

 Don’t want to read?
 No problem!
 You can listen to me reading the article to you by clicking the play button above.

-Welcome to the 1st edition of The Wealth Letters, a collection of insights written by people from all walks of life (the everyday unknowns to the titans of success) on the pursuit of wealth, wisdom, and meaning.
+Welcome to the 1st edition of The Wealth Letters, a collection of insights from all walks of life on the pursuit of wealth, wisdom, & meaning.

 I challenge you to read or listen to this letter as if it is being written to you personally.
 Be willing to be vulnerable and open your mind to ideas and suggestions that have proven worthwhile in another’s journey.
 Do not blindly accept any and all advice given, but rather take in the information and distill it down to if & how it can be applied to YOU and your unique self.